dxw/playbook/guides/development-workflow.md

 request is merged.
 When you click merge the changes are immediately deployed to the Staging environment.

-Remember to move the card/s along on Trello.
+Remember to move the card(s) along on Trello.

 ### Production